frankschmitt/blog-inreoh-de/_posts/2018-01-07-Why_I_do_not_like_Go.markdown

 tags: code development Go programming
 ---

+** Update 2018-01-09 **
+Since @inge4pres pointed out on Twitter that this post is merely a rant without any hard facts, I posted an updated version of this - see 2018-01-09 'Why I do not like Go, revisited'

 # Synopsis
 I've recently played a little bit with Go (solved one of the Advent of Code puzzles in it - another Blog post with details regarding that will follow soon), and overall, I don't like it.
 I don't like its attitude, and I don't like the lack of convenience features I expect from newly designed languages nowadays.